bids-standard/bids-specification/src/05-derivatives/03-imaging.md

 Values of `label` SHOULD correspond to abbreviations defined in [Anatomical Labels](#anatomical-labels).

-### Surface Parcellations
+### Discrete surface segmentations

-Discrete parcellations (surface segmentations) of cortical structures should be stored as GIFTI or CIFTI file.
+Discrete surface segmentations (sometimes called *parcellations*) of cortical structures MUST be stored as GIFTI label files, with extension `.label.gii`.
+For combined volume/surface spaces, discrete segmentations MUST be stored as CIFTI-2 dense label fles, with extension `.dlabel.nii`.

 Template: